andreyqg/ddosmitigation/README.md

 - [Behavioral Model](https://github.com/andreyqg/behavioral-model)
 - [P4_16 compiler](https://github.com/andreyqg/p4c)

+You can use our [install.sh](https://github.com/andreyqg/ddosmitigation/blob/master/install.sh) to install all you need to run our project.

 #### Quick Start
 Feel free to do MAKE.
 This compiles our P4 code, create the network devices in Mininet and load the necessary rules on each switch (via CLI and Runtime).